 In Croatia, employer of record (EOR) products and services are essential for ensuring compliance with the country's complex employment regulations.
 They ensure that employment processes, from hiring to termination, meet local legal requirements.
 AI-powered EOR services include everything from legal employment contracts and managing payroll taxes to ensuring compliance in business operations.

 By tapping into the expertise of an Employer of Record Croatia, companies can confidently navigate diverse regulatory requirements, minimizing legal risks.
-Support from EOR Croatia minimizes compliance issues, enabling companies to concentrate on core operations, and freeing them from the complexities of local legal and tax requirements.
+Support from EOR Croatia, such as G-P EOR, minimizes compliance issues, enabling companies to concentrate on core operations, and freeing them from the complexities of local legal and tax requirements.

 Hiring in Croatia

-The primary form of employment in Croatia is the indefinite-term contract.
-Fixed-term contracts are permissible only under specific, objective circumstances, such as for seasonal work, replacement of a temporarily absent employee, or a temporary project.
+The primary form of employment is the indefinite-term contract.
+Fixed-term contracts are allowed only for objective, justified reasons, such as seasonal work, temporary replacement of an absent employee, increased workload, or project-based work.
+The reason should generally be stated in the contract, and duration and renewal limits may apply.
 Using an EOR ensures that employment contracts are drafted in full compliance with these regulations.

-A written employment contract, in Croatian, is mandatory.
+A written employment contract should be in Croatian.
+If no written contract is issued, the employer must provide written confirmation before work starts.
+Bilingual contracts may be used, but the Croatian version should be included and usually prevail.
 It must specify key terms of employment, including parties' details, place of work, job title and description, start date, expected duration (for fixed-term contracts), annual leave entitlement, notice periods, and detailed information on salary and other compensation in Euros (EUR).

 Working hours in Croatia

-The standard workweek in Croatia is 40 hours over 5 or 6 days, with specific provisions for overtime as part of the employment contract.
-It ensures that employers comply with Croatian labor laws.
-Overtime is permitted but generally cannot exceed 10 hours per week or 180 hours per year, unless specified otherwise in a collective agreement.
-Employees working at least 6 hours a day are entitled to a 30-minute break, which is counted as working time.
-A minimum daily rest of 12 consecutive hours and a minimum weekly rest of 24 consecutive hours are mandatory.
+The standard workweek is up to 40 hours, usually over 5 or 6 days.
+Overtime is permitted for exceptional business needs, but generally cannot exceed 10 hours per week or 180 hours per calendar year.
+An applicable collective agreement may increase the annual cap to 250 hours.
+Employees working at least 6 hours a day are entitled to a 30-minute break, counted as working time.
+Daily rest must be at least 12 consecutive hours.
+Weekly rest must be at least 24 consecutive hours, generally combined with daily rest, so employees typically receive at least 36 consecutive hours of rest per week.

 Public holidays in Croatia